-- 31. [Some members of the Working Party noted that laws and regulations relating to the right to trade in goods (also sometimes referred to as "registration requirements" or "activity licensing") should not restrict imports of goods in violation of the general prohibition on quantitative restrictions in GATT Article XI:1, nor should they discriminate against imported goods in violation of the non-discrimination provisions of GATT Article III:4.
-Furthermore, fees and charges levied on the right to import should be limited to the approximate cost of services rendered (Article VIII:1(a)) and taxes and charges on the right to trade in imported goods should not lead to discrimination in favour of like domestic products (Article III:2).
-They noted that issues relating to the rights of foreign individuals and enterprises to trade were also dealt with in the draft schedule of Specific Commitments on Services.] - 32.
-The representative of Latvia replied that in accordance with the Law "On Entrepreneurship", enterprises and entrepreneurships should be registered in Enterprise Register of the Republic of Latvia.
+- 31. Some members of the Working Party noted that laws and regulations relating to the right to trade in goods (also sometimes referred to as "registration requirements" or "activity licensing") should not restrict imports of goods in violation of the general prohibition on quantitative restrictions in GATT Article XI:1, nor should they discriminate against imported goods in violation of the non-discrimination provisions of GATT Article III:4.
+Furthermore, fees and charges levied on the right to import should be limited to the approximate cost of services rendered (Article VIII:1(a)) and taxes and charges on the right to trade in imported goods should not lead to discrimination in favour of like domestic products (Article III:2). - 32.
+The representative of Latvia replied that in accordance with the Law "On Entrepreneurial Activity", enterprises and entrepreneurial activity should be registered in Enterprise Register of the Republic of Latvia.
 The requirement to register concerned entrepreneurial associations and enterprises, including branches and representation offices performing entrepreneurial activity on the territory of the Republic of Latvia.
 All registered entrepreneurs, i.e. enterprises and entrepreneurial associations, carried out their activities under equal rights.
 Any activity of unregistered entrepreneurial associations and enterprises was prohibited.
 The registration procedure and the information to be submitted was regulated by the Law "On Enterprise Register".
 Foreigners could also carry out entrepreneurship in accordance with the Law "On Foreign Investment in Republic of Latvia".
-In accordance with the Law "On Entrepreneurship" and the Rules of the Cabinet of Ministers "On Restrictions of Entrepreneurship", only State enterprises had the right to produce and press securities, banknotes, coins, stamps and cards of gambling games.
+In accordance with the Law "On Entrepreneurial Activity" and the Rules of the Cabinet of Ministers "On Restrictions of Entrepreneurship", only State enterprises had the right to produce and press securities, banknotes, coins, stamps and cards of gambling games.
 For other kinds of entrepreneurship restrictions were prescribed by the issuing of business activity licence or certificate.
 The kinds of entrepreneurship requiring certificate or business activity licence were listed in the above-mentioned Rules of the Cabinet of Ministers. - 33.
 Some members of the Working Party asked Latvia to specify the business activities subject to licensing.
 The representative of Latvia said that certain forms of entrepreneurial activity required a special permit (licence).
 Limitations on entrepreneurial activity applied when such limitations were set forth in international treaties, conventions or any other norms of international law which were binding to Latvia, or when deemed necessary by Latvia for the protection of the interests of society, i.e. the protection of public morals, human, animal and plant life, and health or public security.
 The following restrictions on entrepreneurial activity had been determined in accordance with Article 32 of the Law "On Entrepreneurial Activity":

-- restrictions laid down by the State Government or local government law or regulations issued by the Cabinet of Ministers aiming at protecting essential State security interests; - (ii) restrictions effected within the competence determined by local government law; - (iii) restrictions on individuals carrying out any form of entrepreneurial activity or intellectual work requiring special qualifications concerning special knowledge and testing of it, as determined by special laws or regulations issued by the Cabinet of Ministers; and - (iv) restrictions determined by the Bank of Latvia concerning financial and credit operations and banking activity.
+- (i) restrictions laid down by the State Government or local government law or regulations issued by the Cabinet of Ministers aiming at protecting essential State security interests; - (ii) restrictions effected within the competence determined by local government law; - (iii) restrictions on individuals carrying out any form of entrepreneurial activity or intellectual work requiring special qualifications concerning special knowledge and testing of it, as determined by special laws or regulations issued by the Cabinet of Ministers: and - (iv) restrictions determined by the Bank of Latvia concerning financial and credit operations and banking activity.